 Once you reach the third trimester, you should talk to your doctor or midwife about labor and delivery.
 Learn your options for pain relief.
 Find out how to reach her if you go into labor.
 And ask her at what point in labor should you call.
 As you plan for the birth, these preparations can help assure that your delivery goes smoothly.
 We'll cover pain management techniques in the delivery room in the next section.

-|symptoms, vaginal discharge, Pain Management, third trimester, contractions, health care, best way to, Pregnancy, discharge, back ache, menstrual, Due date, vaginal, abdomen, cramps, vagina, period, cervix, ache, symptoms of pregnancy|
+|symptoms, vaginal discharge, third trimester, Pain Management, contractions, health care, best way to, menstrual, Pregnancy, discharge, back ache, Due date, vaginal, abdomen, cervix, cramps, vagina, period, ache, symptoms of pregnancy|